Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Class_Initialize() and Class_Terminate() Sub-Routines.

-The Property Get dblHeight Procedure returns the value from p_Height Property to the calling Program.
+Property Get dblHeight The procedure simply returns the current value of the private field p_Height to the calling program.

-The Property Let dblHeight Procedure validates the value passed to the NewValue parameter and assigns it to the private property p_Height.
+Property Let dblHeight The procedure validates the value passed into the NewValue parameter before assigning it to the private property p_Height.
+This safeguard prevents invalid values (such as zero or negative numbers) from being stored.

 Public Property Get strDesc() As String